p-sun/my-mac-setup-with-themes/README.md

 }
 ```
 * To set the scheme to `SolarizedDark`, chose the scheme from Preferences -> Profiles -> Colors -> Color presets.
-	* My favorite color schemes are in this repo.
+	* My other favorite color schemes are in this repo.
 Double click a scheme to install.
 	* [More schemes can be found here.](https://github.com/mbadolato/iTerm2-Color-Schemes)

 ## Terminal